imranj131/advlib/README.md

 ###### UUID
 >>Description to come here

+The Service UUID data type is used to include a list of Service or Service Class UUIDs.

 |          Data Type               |        Description             |
 |---------------------------------:|--------------------------------|
 | Incomplete List of 16-bit UUIDs  | More 16-bit UUIDs available    |